 Note that you’ll need to take these primary goals and get more specific to give your team concrete numbers to work toward.

 Let’s look at a more specific example.
-Here’s an example of a SMART goal you might set for your nonprofit that’s to increase funding for equal education through matching gift programs:
+Here’s an example of a SMART goal you might set for your nonprofit to increase awareness of animal welfare:

-“By the end of this year, we’ll aim to increase matching gift participation from 1,000 to 1,300 donors.
-In turn, we’ll use the funds to create college networking opportunities for at-need students.
-To track our progress, we will check these numbers and create reports biweekly.”
+“By the end of this year, we’ll aim to increase email list sign-ups from 1,000 to 1,300 subscribers.
+In turn, we’ll raise awareness of shelter overcrowding and animal homelessness.
+To track our progress, we will record sign-ups and create reports biweekly.”

 This goal is time-based (end of the year), has a specific and attainable target (increasing matching gift participation from 1,000 to 1,300), is relevant to your mission (college opportunities to decrease education inequality), and includes reporting methods (biweekly reports).